JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 19 Mar 2022
 * *0.75 hours* Wrestled with moving diss to l4proj template.
 Things acting very differently now.
 Referencing is off, captions gone.
 * *0.5 hours* Created Figma wireframe for original design and added it to diss.
+* *0.5 hours* Refactored how figures & tables work in diss.
+Consistent with advice now but causing issues with where figures appear.